backstage/backstage/.changeset/angry-walls-juggle.md

 ---
-'@backstage/core-compat-api': patch
 '@backstage/core-plugin-api': patch
 ---

-Removed `convertLegacyRouteRef` utility, which as been moved to `@backstage/core-compat-api`
+Removed the alpha `convertLegacyRouteRef` utility, which as been moved to `@backstage/core-compat-api`